Editions

 The basic format of the sign-on URL for an issue is

-the Richie Editions server name for your organization. uuid
+Editions server name for your organization. uuid is the UUID of the issue to

-UUID of the issue to be opened, which is available in the issue
+be opened, which is available in the issue index.

-is the current Unix timestamp
+timestamp is the current Unix timestamp

-(seconds since Jan 1 1970), without a decimal part. sig
+(seconds since Jan 1, 1970) without a decimal part. sig is the lowercase

-the section Signature calculation.
+Signature calculation.

 If your Editions HTML5 configuration includes subtenants, the sign-on